 - Inform the doctor if using any medications like Adderall or Ritalin for attention deficit hyperactivity disorder (ADHD).

 - Some medications that reduce the effect of Ultram almost completely are antibiotics and antifungal formulations.
-These drugs stop the body’s ability to use Ultram.
+These drugs stop the body’s ability to use the medicine.

-- Drugs taken for blood pressure and heart disease should also be taken into account.
+- Medicines taken for blood pressure and heart disease should also be taken into account.

 - The patient should also inform the doctor of any antiretroviral or HIV medications being taken.

-- Other drugs to be wary about are sleeping pills, benzodiazepines, and narcotic pain meds that have similar effects as Ultram.
-The drug interactions that occur can increase the depressive effects and also raise the risk of side effects.
+- Other medicines to be wary about are sleeping pills, benzodiazepines, and narcotic pain meds that have similar effects as Ultram.
+The interactions that occur can increase the depressive effects and also raise the risk of side effects.